 As you approach the entrance to the inner park area, instead of going in turn right and follow the road around the perimeter.
 There are two right turns; the first will lead to Wat Sorasak, recognisable by the chedi with the elephants around its base.
 The second, immediately after, leads through San Luang Gate in the north wall.

 Wat Phra Phai Luang is on the left and can be reached by a bridge over a rather marshy patch of ground which was once a double moat.
 It’s a sprawling complex and since this is the rear entrance it is about 500 metres to the front.
-Only one of its original three prangs remain to testify of its Khmer origins.
+Only one of its original three prangs remains to testify of its Khmer origins.
 Probably built in the late 12th century this was once the ceremonial centre of the city but fell into disuse after liberation from Khmer rule.
 The temple was converted to Theravada Buddhism and, in the fourteenth century, the mandapa was added though evidence of only walking and standing Buddhas remain.

 A short ride from Wat Phra Phai Luang is Wat Si Chum.
 Built in the late fourteenth century the striking feature here is a huge mandapa enclosing one of the most revered Buddha images in Sukhothai.
 As you approach you see just a small portion of the Buddha through the narrow opening.
-Stepping inside reveals a 15 metre high image, known as Phra Ajana, in the subduing Mara position.
-The gold leaf on its right hand a testament to the reverence with which it is held.
+Stepping inside reveals a 15-metre-high image, known as Phra Ajana, in the subduing Mara position.
+The gold leaf on its right hand is a testament to the reverence with which it is held.

-In the south wall is a narrow staircase that, though not open to the public, leads to the roof.
-The stairway was decorated with fifty slates that are the oldest surviving examples of Thai drawing.
+On the south wall is a narrow staircase that, though not open to the public, leads to the roof.
+The stairway was decorated with fifty slates which are the oldest surviving examples of Thai drawing.
 These are now kept at the Ram Khamhaeng National Museum.
 An old legend claims that the King of Sukhothai, in order to boost morale, would climb the staircase and speak to his subjects and armies through a hole thus giving the impression that it was the Buddha speaking.

 From Wat Si Chum the road leads to the main road where a left turn leads back towards Sukhothai.

 There are around 15 more temples in the area south of here known collectively as The Forest Temples.
 These gently wooded slopes must have offered an ideal environment to practice a Buddhist way of life.
-Although parts of the forest have given way to agriculture and many of the ruins are little more than piles of bricks or remnants of chedis it is the journey not the destination that counts.
+Although parts of the forest have given way to agriculture and many of the ruins are little more than piles of bricks or remnants of chedis it is the journey, not the destination that counts.
 Sitting mindfully by the side of a crumbling chedi or gliding silently along on a bicycle, past dark woods one moment to fields of sugarcane and cassava the next, makes for a very peaceful and relaxing day.